-The lease term is 122 months (from step 1), total rent is $26,863,751 (from step 2).
+Under ASC 840, the lease term is 122 months (from step 1) and total rent is $26,863,751 (from step 2).
 Straight-line monthly rent expense calculated from base rent is therefore $220,195 ($26,863,751 divided by 122 months).

-The tenant must also account for the total incentive of $1,230,000 ($1.2 million in tenant improvement allowances + $30,000 in moving expenses).
-Under ASC 840, these incentives have to be amortized over the lease term in a straight-line manner as well, which results in a monthly credit to rent expense of $10,082 ($1,230,000 / 122 months).
+The tenant must also account for the total incentive of $1,230,000 ($1.2 million of tenant improvement allowances + $30,000 of moving expenses).
+Under ASC 840, the incentives are amortized over the lease term on a straight-line basis as well, resulting in a monthly credit to rent expense of $10,082 ($1,230,000 / 122 months).
 As a result of the incentive adjustment, periodic rent expense on the income statement is $210,113 ($220,195 – $10,082).

-The seven months of free rent are included on the amortization table to show the complete straight-line rent calculation.
+The rent-free period is shown on the amortization table as seven months of no payment with the periodic straight-line expense accruing as deferred rent.
 Below is a summary of the columns in the amortization table impacted by the free rent:

 - Cash Payment: This is the exact amount paid out each month.

 - Expense: This is the periodic rent expense calculated from the total payment amount divided evenly over the number of months in the lease term, also known as straight-line rent expense.

 - Deferred Rent: This is the difference between the expense incurred and the cash paid.
 In the first seven months, the company has free rent so the deferred rent amount is the total of the expense for the month.

 - Deferred Rent Balance: This is the cumulative difference between the expense incurred and the cash paid.
 When the expense is greater than the payment the balance increases and when the expense is less than the payment the balance decreases until it is $0 at the end of the lease term.